Fishing Kayak vs SUP

 Kayak fishing is slowly but surely taking over the world of angling.
-People were tired of buying large, heavy, and expensive boats that were cumbersome to stow and transport.
+People were tired of buying large, heavy, expensive, cumbersome boats to stow and transport.
 As a result, consumers moved away from those heavy aluminum boats and invested in lighter and cheaper kayaks, which have only grown in popularity.
 However, a new challenger has entered the stand-up paddleboard (SUP) market.

-As saltwater fishers and anglers out west began to transform them into their fishing vessels, they grew in popularity.
+As saltwater fishers and anglers out west began transforming them into fishing vessels, they grew in popularity.
 They have spread across the country in recent years, and you can now find them primarily used by anglers on the east coast.
-SUPs are now manufactured specifically for fishing, and they are posing a severe threat to kayaks, the king of small vessel fishing.
+SUPs are now manufactured specifically for fishing, posing a severe threat to kayaks, the king of small vessel fishing.

 Let's break down what they have in common before going too far.